-Fair Park is an urban destination for Art Deco architecture in the US.
-The largest collection of Art Deco exhibition buildings line the Esplanade.
+Fair Park is an urban treasure for Art Deco architecture in the US.
+It is home to the largest collection of Art Deco exhibition buildings and was part of the City Beautiful projects of the era.

-It is one of the finest examples of excellent city planning and beautification of a public space to be found anywhere in the world.
+An urban treasure, Fair Park stands as the only intact and unaltered pre-1950s world fair site in the United States.
+CBS News It is one of the finest examples of city planning and beautification of a public space to be found anywhere in the world.

 The Esplanade at Fair Park